genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

   normalized Affymetrix/Agilent/GenePix microarrays data;
-- **Differential Expression Statistics** - expression statistics for change in expression of individual genes or other genomic features between groups of samples, such as fold-changes, p-values, FDR, etc;
+- **Differential Expression Statistics** - expression statistics for change in expression of individual genes or other genomic features between groups of samples, such as fold-changes, p-values, FDR, etc.;
 - **Genome Annotations** - A technical file used for matching GO terms and gene symbols to gene coordinates;
 - **Mapped Read Counts** - The number of reads mapped to each feature of a reference